Computing the Fr\'echet Distance with a Retractable Leash: Conclusions and open problems

+We introduced a new method to compute the \f distance.
+It avoids using a decision algorithm and its consequence: a search on critical values.
+There is no need for parametric search.
+For polyhedral distance functions we gave an $O(m n)$-time algorithm.
+The implementation of this algorithm borders the trivial: the most advanced data structure is a doubly linked list.
+In addition, it can be used to compute a $(1+\eps)$-approximation of the Euclidean \f distance in $O(m n / \sqrt{\eps})$ time or even in $O(m n \log \eps^{-1})$ time, if we are willing to use a decision algorithm.
+For the exact Euclidean case, we obtain a slightly slower running time of $O\big(mn (\log^2 m + \log^2 n)\big)$.
+This requires dynamic convex hulls and does not really improve ease of implementation.
+Below, we propose two open problems for further research.
+For simplicity, we assume here that the two curves have the same complexity, that is, $m = n$.

-\paragraphNS{Faster Euclidean distance} The framework presented in this paper computes the \f distance for polyhedral distance functions in quadratic time, which is faster than the best algorithm for the Euclidean distance.
-For the Euclidean distance we do not achieve this running time, but we conjecture that it is possible to improve our result to an $O(n^2)$ algorithm for this case also.
-Currently we use the full power of dynamic upper envelopes, which does not seem necessary since all information about the distance terrain functions is available upfront.
+\paragraph{Faster Euclidean distance.} We think that our current method has room for improvement; we conjecture that it is possible to extend on these ideas to obtain an $O(n^2)$ algorithm for the Euclidean case, at least for curves in the plane.
+Currently we use the full power of dynamic upper envelopes, which does not seem necessary since all the information about the distance terrain functions is available in advance.

-We can for instance determine the order in which the parabolas occur on the upper envelopes, in $O(n^2)$ time for all boundaries.
+For points in the plane, we can determine the order in which the parabolas occur on the upper envelopes, in $O(n^2)$ time for all boundaries.
 From the proof of Lemma~\ref{lem:sqrEucl}, we know that the order is given by the projection of the vertices onto the line.
 We compute the arrangement of the lines dual to the vertices of a curve in $O(n^2)$ time.
 We then determine the order of the projected points by traversing the zone of a vertical line.
-This takes $O(n)$ for one row or column.
+This takes $O(n)$ time for one row or column.
 Unfortunately, this alone is insufficient to obtain the quadratic time bound.